dan0nchik/llm-attack-kit/README.md

 # llm-attack-kit
-A collection of LLM attacks.
+A collection of LLM attacks, evaluated on the [JailbreakBench](https://jailbreakbench.github.io) benchmark.

 ## Before you start